-The major economic factors that will affect the Town of Brookeville are the size of the State income tax share that the Town will receive in the 2020 fiscal year.
+The major economic factors that will affect the Town of Brookeville are the size of the State income tax share that the Town will receive in the 2021 fiscal year.

-The Town has budgeted for beyond-average expenditures associated with significant maintenance for the Brookeville Academy and grounds.
+The Town has budgeted for beyond-average expenditures associated with significant maintenance for the Brookeville Academy including the replacement of the roof.